 Small rooms measure about 155 square feet or less.
 This is usually the size of a kid’s room, a nursery or a home office.
 With limited space, a not-so-powerful air purifier is usually enough to clean the air in this size of room.

 A mini tower, a desktop or a pluggable air purifier are some of your practical options for a small room (they’re small and very portable).

 Medium sized rooms measure around 300 square feet (more or less).
 This is the usual size of a bedroom or family room.
 For this size of room, you need an air purifier that’s quite powerful.

 You will find stand-alone models and tower type air purifiers that are adequately powered to handle air purification in such types of rooms.

 As large rooms measure about 500 square feet or more, you need a really powerful air purifier to be able to clean the air in such a big space.

-If your master’s bedroom or living room is this big, getting a high-powered stand-alone, a wall-mountable or a tower type air purifier is highly recommended.
+If your master’s bedroom or living room is this big, getting a high-powered stand-alone, a wall-mountable or an air purifier for large room is highly recommended.